10 Alternatives to Opioids for Pain Management

 Medical marijuana is a controversial, non-opioid alternative for pain.
 More and more states are passing laws allowing medical marijuana use for conditions such as pain, headaches, nausea, seizures, and Crohn’s disease.

-According to a report by US Health News, medical marijuana appears to be a mostly safe treatment for chronic pain, without an increased risk of side effects.
-A study found that medical marijuana had a better safety profile when compared to opioids for long-term chronic pain.
+According to a report by the Mayo Clinic, medical marijuana use is generally considered safe.
+However, different strains of marijuana contain varying amounts of THC.
+This can make dosing marijuana difficult.
+The risk of detrimental side effects is low; a study found that medical marijuana had a better safety profile when compared to opioids for long-term chronic pain.

 Related